john-b-edwards/johnedwards/content/blog/aoc_2024_week_four.md

 ### Part Two

 The second part revealed that this program was designed to add two numbers together--much as the `zXX` numbers were the binary representation of some base-10 number, so did `xXX` and `yXX`.
-The program was supposed to add `xXX` and `yXX` together to produce `zXX`, but some of the output values had been swapped around--so I needed to find out which where the swapped values, and return those as my answer in alphabetical order.
+The program was supposed to add `xXX` and `yXX` together to produce `zXX`, but some of the output values had been swapped around--so I needed to find out what the swapped values were, and return those as my answer in alphabetical order.

 This was really tricky!
-There was no possible way to go through all of the potential swaps (the puzzle revealed that eight outputs had been swapped, yielding a number of potential combinations far greater than my computer could reasonably handle).
+There was no possible way to go through all of the potential swaps (there were 222 inputs defined and eight swaps made, so there were 128,795,283,347,445 possible swapped values).
 After digging around online (and getting spoiled mildly on social media\...)
 I learned that this was supposed to represent a [full adder](https://en.wikipedia.org/wiki/Adder_(electronics)) which is used in electronics to add numbers together using logic gates.

 Knowing the schema of the adder, I was able to write some rules to check the inputs and outputs of the gates to determine if they were valid or not.
 From there, I didn't need to identify which gates had been swapped with which--since we just needed to return the swapped gates in alphabetical order, all that was needed was to identify that the gates were wrong.